PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- Voluntarily underwent House Cannith's very first attempt at using the Steelhardt to transfer a soul to another body.
 		- The transfer was successful, moving Vorak from his original body to a younger, stronger one from a random deceased soldier.
 		- While he retained his memories, his mind quickly became plagued with dark thoughts, his grip on reality worsening.
-		- He went rogue, and was recruited by Mordakhesh, who manipu
+		- He went rogue, and was manipulated by Mordakhesh, who focused Vorak's mind to one objective: destory the Silver Flame.
-		- and led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
+		- Bolstered by new dark powers infused into his Steelhardt by Mordakesh, he led the forces of the LoD in their attack against the Silver Flame on the Day of Mourning.
 			- Due to an inherent failure in the Steelhardt, his attempt to destroy the Silver Flame failed and rebounded, turning him into a rage-fueled creature of destruction, and allowing the Silver Flame to defend itself with the Mourning.
 		- He was sent by Marix d'Clone to kill Geralt's parents after they fled House Cannith.
 		- Now he roams the land, destroying villages, feeding off the rage of the survivors, and using it to resurrect himself should he fall in battle.